jlr84/shn/README.md

 SHNet operation is supported by the use of a hypervisor and virtualized user desktop (VUD) for each [user, non-server] end-host within the network.
 This structure allows each end-user to operate a virtualized desktop, while SHNet-related communication remains at the hypervisor level, one layer below the end-user.

 This project consists of four main components: A **Monitor** node receives regular updates from each VUD operated on the network via an **End-host Security Monitor (ESM)** running on each VUD.
 The ESM identifies the associated health/security status of the VUD as either 'CLEAN' or 'COMPROMISED' and transmits this status to the Monitor node.
 (Note: In this project the ESM is simply simulating the detection of a compromised end-host, whereas a full-fledged commercial product would be used in a real-world setting.)
 A **Controller** node reads the network health/security status maintained by the Monitor and takes action as necessary to mitigate any concerns.
 The Controller takes necessary action by communicating with an **SHNet Agent** running at the hypervisor level of each end-host.
-By communicating with the Agent, the Controller takes action to restore, snapshot, or otherwise roll-back each VUD to a time-period prior to suspected compromise.
+By communicating with the Agent, the Controller takes action to restore, snapshot, or otherwise roll back each VUD to a time period prior to suspected compromise.

 ## Getting Started